digital-magic-club/vrtx-pub/README.md

 ## 📖 Contributing to Open-Source Dictionaries

 You can also contribute to improving [VRTX’s dictionaries](https://github.com/digital-magic-club/vrtx-pub/tree/master/dictionaries)!
 Simply follow the steps below to propose changes.

 All contributions will be **reviewed by our team** before being integrated into the VRTX app.

+You can find all our dictionaries current status [here](https://github.com/digital-magic-club/vrtx-pub/blob/master/dictionaries/Dictionaries.md).
+At the moment, we are showing a ⚠️ warning for each position's letter not providing a **minimum of 3 words**.

 ### How to Edit a Dictionary